hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Create a new organization for your own development work.
 Name it **yourname-sandbox**.
 We'll be using this later in the training.

 ???
+**Okay, now everybody should create a new sandbox organization.
+Write those down too so I can upgrade them to trial organizations.
+This will just take a moment.**

 Instructors, have your students write their org names on a piece of paper or the whiteboard.
 You'll need to go into the admin console and upgrade them all to trial organizations.

 ---